Yandex Cloud

 To view passwords, you need the lockbox.payloadViewer role.

-You can request the cluster ID with the list of clusters in the folder.
-You can request the user name with the list of users in the cluster.
+You can get the cluster ID with the list of clusters in the folder.
+You can get the username with the list of users in the cluster.

 Changing the admin passwordChanging the admin password

-We recommend that you use the Yandex Cloud interfaces listed below.
+We recommend using the Yandex Cloud interfaces listed below.
 Do not use SQL to change your password; otherwise, the password may reset to the previous one after maintenance.

 CLI